LassoSoft/LassoGuide/lasso_guide_source/operations/images-media.rst

 -  Executing extended ImageMagick commands.

 .. note::
-   The :type:`image` type and features in Lasso 9 are implemented using ImageMagick 6.6.6-10 (July 7, 2011 build), which is installed as part of Lasso 9 Server on OS X. Windows and Linux require ImageMagick to be installed separately, which is covered in their respective installation guides.
+   The :type:`image` type and features in Lasso are implemented using ImageMagick 6.6.6-10 (July 7, 2011 build), which is installed as part of Lasso Server on OS X. Windows and Linux require ImageMagick to be installed separately, which is covered with their respective installation instructions.
    For more information on ImageMagick, visit `<http://www.imagemagick.com/>`_.

 Image File Operations